spoddutur/spark-notes/wsg.md

 ### Is there anything that we can do to above mentioned stuff which can't be fused together in whole-stage code-generation?
 Indeed Yes!!

-## Goal 2 - Speed up query execution - via Vectorization:
+## Goal 2 - Speed up query execution - via Supporting Vectorized in-memory columnar data:
 Let's start with output of Goal1 - WholeStageCodeGeneration..

 ### What did WholeStageCodeGeneration (WSCG) give us?